notification-icon

 Trekking Route

 The Kathmandu Valley trek route goes through the beautiful Shivpuri National Park.
 It has a dense sub-tropical forest and lovely terraces.
 You will find incredible views of the high mountains.
-We will see Mount Langtang, Mount Gugal, Mount Ganesh, and Mount Gaurishankar.
+We will see Mount Langtang, Mount Jugal, Mount Ganesh, and Mount Gaurishankar.

 On our first day of the trek, we will arrive at Chisapani, one of the most visited hill stations in Kathmandu Valley.
 Chisapani meals come from the two Nepali words’ Chisa,’ which means cold, and ‘pani,’ which means water.
 Chisapani is a small place with few local tea houses for accommodation.
 It lies at an altitude of 2,215m from sea level.